Catalytic converters

 (molecules built from carbon and hydrogen atoms)

-of energy and make nothing but carbon dioxide and water, which are
+of energy and make nothing but carbon dioxide and water, which are clean and relatively harmless.
+In practice, though, gasoline is a mixture

-the fuel you're burning.
-That means you generally get some pollution as
+That means you generally get some

 a byproduct.
 The pollutant gases made by car engines include a